Bent Pyramid: Construction phases

-In the second phase, the builders reduced the angle of inclination to 54°.
-This increased the base length to 188 m.
-Here, too, inclined wall layers were used as in the step pyramids, because masons were not able to produce trapezoid stones at this phase.
+The second phase was an extension in volume with a reduced angle of inclination of 54°.
+The base length was increased to 188 m.
+Here, too, inclined wall layers were used as it was practice at the step pyramids, because masons were not able to produce trapezoid stones at this phase and turned to this technique at the Bent Pyramid for the first time.
 While step pyramids were built in ring-shaped shells of slant layers, the turn to undivided masonry made horizontal layers more practicable.
-If the inclination of 54° had been maintained, it would have reached a height of 129.4 m and a volume of around 1,524,000 cubic meters.
+If the inclination of 54° until the top was ever intended, the building would have reached a height of 129.4 m and a volume of around 1,524,000 cubic meters.
 The Bent Pyramid would therefore be the third highest pyramid in the world.
 However, this inclination was not continued beyond a height of 49 m.
 The masonry of this phase is faced with fine Tura limestone.

 In the third construction phase, the angle was reduced to 43° and, like in the Red Pyramid and all successive pyramids, the masonry was laid in horizontal layers.
 The slope reduction created the unique kink that is not found in any other pyramid.
 Due to the lower inclination angle of the upper part, the total height was reduced to 105 m.
 The total volume was 1,440,808 cubic meters.
 The upper area also has a cladding of fine Tura limestone.
+Going back to Mendelsohn's theory, some authors argue the reduced angle was intended to reduce the building weight as a reaction to stability concerns the builders observed.
+In such a case, one should expect supporting structures in the interiors would be strengthened, while the upper building would be stopped, but the contrary happened: the interior was left unfinished while the building continued.
+Another tens of thousands of tons of stone were still added to the construction, only roughly a third less than without the inclination of the slope.
+Another study explains the reduction of the slope on geometric concerns in regard to ramp building.
+The manoeuvering space for ramps was extremely limited at the top of pyramids with a slope of 52° (as at Meidum and Giza), whereas it became geometrically impossible at a steeper incline, and the experiments with different gradients at the Dahshur pyramids document the process to deal with this problem.